 The advantage of arriving in Lisbon early is that you quickly discover the city is a joy for walkers.
 You can wander from neighbourhood to neighbourhood, stumbling upon the key sights without meaning to.
 On that first day we saw almost all of the things we had thought about seeing in the Bairro Alto > Baxia > Ave Ribeira Das Naus triangle.

 Praça do Comércio

-Baixa is slightly more bougie than Bairro, with more restaurants and chops.
+Baixa is slightly more bougie than Bairro, with more restaurants and shops.
 It is home to the famed oldest bookstore in the world, Bertrand, as well as the Elevador de Santa Justa.

-For Europe, Lisbon is quite affordable and by staying at a hostel we were able to splurge on the dining, which proved to be the right choice, as the food in Lisbon was outstanding.
-On our first day we went to Castro Restaurante, which we found it by wandering around Barrio Alto’s streets in search of a typical Lisbon outdoor side-walk restaurant.
+For Europe, Lisbon is quite affordable and by staying at a hostel we were able to splurge on our meals, which proved to be the right choice, as the food in Lisbon was outstanding!
+On our first day we went to Castro Restaurante, which we found it by wandering around Barrio Alto’s streets in search of a typical Lisbon outdoor sidewalk restaurant.
 We were early for dinner as many restaurants had not yet opened, but got lucky.
-Castro Restaurante was our second best meal in Lisbon.
+We were so hungry that we devoured the appetizers of olives and cheese (yes, they are not free, but were delicious so who cares?) as we waited for our main course.
+It did not disappoint and Castro Restaurante turned out to be our second best meal in Lisbon.

 Lisbon At Night

 Lisbon’s night life was amazing.
 It seems as if everyone was out doing something and it was extremely easy to find something to do at night, from street side patios, plaza’s to tiny bars whose parties spilled out into the street.

 Lisbon impressed on the first day.
 The weather was amazing, the architecture was stunning and turning a corner was like starting a new adventure.
 Well rested, on our second day we headed to the Castelo de S. Jorge.